sheeyam/Carfax_iOS_Challenge_Sheeyam/README.md

   - Added Swipe Down Service Call

 # Limitations
-  - Unavalability of a real device so didn't check the calling feature but the code logic is added.
+  - Unavailability of a real device so didn't check the calling feature but the code logic is added.

 # Author
   - Sheeyam Shellvacumar